yogsototh/Scratch/multi/blog/2010-07-09-Indecidabilities.md

 fr: En particulier, on peut le décrire avec des axiomes et des règles mathématiques.
 fr: Alors qu'il est possible que ce ne soit pas le cas de notre Univers.
 fr: Mais nous reviendront là-dessus plus tard.
+en: I like to control everything.
+en: I construct this world using only some simples rules.
+en: I decide that _real_ rules of this world will be the one we believe are _true_ for our world.
+en: Note the difference.
+en: For their world, everything we _believe_ today is _true_ for them.
+en: Their world is then _simpler_ than our.
+en: Particularly, we can describe this world with axioms and mathematic rules.
+en: It is not so sure for our Universe.
+en: But we'll talk about that later.

 fr: Bon au travail maintenant, je crée une *Terre*.
 fr: J'y ajoute des habitants intelligents.